In this section, you will learn how Front-Commerce interacts with your different platforms and what is its role.

 Front-Commerce is the interface between users and your different services.
 It acts as a Gateway for your different APIs.
 You can host it on your infrastructure as long as it supports Node.js apps.

-Note: your services do not have to be publicly exposed on the web anymore.
+Your services do not have to be publicly exposed on the web any more.
 You could add firewall rules or networking restrictions so only Front-Commerce’s middleware is allowed to interact with them.

 When Customers visit your online store, they will interact directly with Front-Commerce (see below for more details).